majewsky/system-configuration/README.md

   course, filesystems etc. still need to be set up manually; a package manager cannot and should not do that.)

+## Tools

+The [holo](holo) subdirectory contains the PKGBUILD for [Holo](https://github.com/majewsky/holo) itself.
+It is identical to the version found in the AUR, but development happens here first usually.

 ## Shared pieces

 * [hologram-base](hologram-base) contains everything that is shared across all